PREPARE FOR THE HIGH HOLY DAYS

 Tashlich (meaning “to cast”) is a ritual that usually takes place on Rosh Hashanah afternoon and involves tossing small pieces of bread into a body of water to symbolize casting away our wrongdoings of the past year.

-Click here for do-it-yourself instructions if you are unable to join us for our physically distanced Tashlich.
+Click here for do-it-yourself instructions if you are unable to join us for Tashlich.

 Need a Shofar?